 Step back in time at the Tampa History Center at the south end of the Riverwalk.
 Kids will especially enjoy the Treasure Seekers Gallery, highlighting conquistadors, pirates, an 18th-century pirate ship and shipwrecks with artifacts dating back to the 1600s .
 On the Fourth of July, admission is only $5, and guests can interact with reenactors representing several eras of military history.
 A Cuban sandwich at the historic Columbia Cafe and some fun on the playground next door will complete your visit to this part of the Riverwalk.

 For a fun and free way to get around, hop on the TECO Line Streetcar connecting downtown, the Channel District and Ybor City.
 Start at Sparkman Wharf at the easternmost part of the Riverwalk.
 Watch the cruise ships departing the Port of Tampa, pick up lunch at one of the shipping containers-turned-restaurants, and just relax in the eclectic setting.
 Another good stop on the streetcar line is the Florida Aquarium, where kids can connect with the sea and play all day long at the popular splash pad.
 Just next door, The American Victory Ship and Museum is also worth a visit, and you can get in for free by signing up for a Discovery Pass using your library card at hcplc.com.

-An action-packed week at the Tampa Riverwalk awaits.
-Check tampasdowntown.com or thetampariverwalk.com for a calendar of summer events.
+Looking for the latest Events at Tampa Riverwalk?
+Check tampasdowntown.com or thetampariverwalk.com for a calendar of upcoming events.